katymck/03GettingCleaningData_CourseProject/README.md

 Code Book:
 ----------

-This code book is modified from the original code book, by QQQ, which is given in quotation marks.
+This code book is modified from the original code book, by Reyes-Ortiz, Anguita, Ghio and Oneto 2012, which is given in italics.
 The code book for the data into a tidy data set is given below the quoted information.

+*
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0